YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

 ```

 The storage duration of local variables is restricted to the code block in which they were declared.
 Therefore, the local variables
 must somehow be removed from the stack when they go out of scope.
-Notice that all the variables that were declared in the scope (and its subscope)
-will be present one after another in the stack.
-Therefore, a single `STACK` instruction to move the pointer up by the number of bytes of local symbols that were
+Notice that all the variables that were declared in the scope (and its subscopes) will be present one after another in the stack.
+Therefore, a single `STACK` instruction to move the stack pointer up by the number of bytes of local symbols that are to be removed will suffice to clean up the stack.
-declared in current scope would remove the local symbols from the stack.

 ### <a name="call-convention"></a> Call convention

 The arguments are pushed on to the stack by the caller.
-Since they are already on the stack when the callee is called (which sets the FRM register),
-the offsets of the arguments relative to the callee's frame are positive.
-However, they do not start from 0; instead, the first argument is
-at offset 12 and the second is at 16 and so on.
+Since they are already on the stack when the callee is called (which sets the FRM register), the offsets of the arguments relative to the callee's frame are positive.
+However, they do not start from 0; instead, the first argument is at offset 12 and the second is at 16 and so on.
 The first three cells above the current function's frame contain information about the function call itself.

-If the call stack is explored after a function call, it will have the following structure:
+The contents of the stack after a function call will have the following structure:

 ```
+CONTENTS OF THE STACK:

 HIGH ADDRESS
 .                      .                                 <= frame of caller
 .                      .